Pipeline Builder

 Dashboard and AI

 The web UI at https://localhost:8443 provides visual pipeline and plugin management.
-The AI builder analyzes a Git repository and generates the right stages and plugins automatically.
+The AI builder analyzes a Git repository (or a natural-language prompt) and generates the right stages and plugins automatically, streaming results over SSE.
+It works across five providers — Anthropic, OpenAI, Google, xAI, and Amazon Bedrock — and can fall back to a secondary provider if the primary one is unavailable.

 CLI